How to Build a DIY Aeroponic System for Plants: Build to Harvest Guide

 Step 1: Prep Rockwool Cubes

-Soak rockwool cubes in pH-balanced water (around 5.5-6.0).
+Soak rockwool cubes in pH-balanced water (around 5.5 to 6.0).
 Let them soak until fully saturated.

 Step 2: Plant Seeds

-Once soaked, place 1-2 seeds in the small hole on top of each rockwool cube.
+Once soaked, place 1 to 2 seeds in the small hole on top of each rockwool cube.
 Using two seeds gives you a backup in case one doesn't germinate.

-Why 1-2 seeds?
+Why 1 to 2 seeds?
 If both germinate, you can either thin to one plant or let both grow together (they'll often merge into one strong plant).

 Step 3: Initial Germination